OldRacingCars.com

 Dave Zurlinden in his Brabham BT2.
 Copyright Jeremy Hall 2018.
 Used with permission.

 Either a replacement for Frank Gardner's FJ-2-62 at some unknown point during the 1962 season or a new identity given to the car when it was shipped to Australia at the end of the European season.
 Sold to Alec Mildren, who entered it for Gardner to race in Australian national racing in early 1963.
 Then to Len Deaton later in 1963.
 To Barry Collerson for 1964 and 1965, then Kevin Pinkstone 1966.
 Then to further Australian owners John Mellen 1969, Peter Taylor and Brian Morrow 1972, John Hilliar 1973, Spencer Bates 1977, Tony Galletly 1980, Bryan Miller 1982, Tony Moodie 1991 and Ken Hastings 1992.
 While with Hastings it was damaged and rebuilt with a new frame.
-Then sold to John Streets in the US 2001 then to Dave Zurlinden (Carmel Valley, CA) in 2003 and raced to the end of 2008.
+Then sold to John Streets in the US 2001 then to Dave Zurlinden (Monterey, CA) in 2003 and raced to the end of 2008.
 To John Dowson (Tunbridge Wells, Kent) September 2009.
 Sold to Chris Chilcott (Aberdeen, Scotland) in February 2015, together with the damaged original frame.
 Sold by Chilcott in August 2022 to Peter Laier in Germany.

 Driven by: Frank Gardner, Len Deaton, Barry Collerson, Kevin Pinkstone and John Mellen.
 First race: Warwick Farm, 10 Feb 1963.
 Total of 16 recorded races.